tdauth/wowr/README.md

 * Ability 'Give Units to Another Allied Player' in all main buildings.
 * Random hero support.
 * Freelancers gain more experience than warlords from killing hostile units.
-* Basic support for computer-controlled players.
+* Basic support AI for computer-controlled warlord players.
 * Chat command '-players'.
 * The number of towers is limited for all players.
 * Hero selection has been moved to the Outland area.